patrickceg/patrickceg.github.io/_posts/2020-06-19-rename-default-branch.md

 1. View the repository in the server's web interface or [clone](https://git-scm.com/docs/git-clone) a new copy from the server.
     You should no longer see the old default branch.

+1. Delete your local copy of the old default branch (so that you don't accidentally push and recreate it).

+    ```
+    git branch -d master
+    ```